Review of Deciles - General Information

 General information about reviews of school deciles.

 All school deciles are automatically recalculated following the New Zealand Census every five years.

-Each year schools can seek a review if they believe that their roll profile has changed since the last national review.
+Each year schools can seek a review if they believe that their roll profile has changed since their decile was last calculated.
 The annual review period is advertised in the Education Gazette and School Leaders Bulletin in August each year, with the deadline for review applications usually being the beginning of October.

-Deciles are calculated on the basis of student addresses supplied to the Ministry of Education; information obtained from the most recent Census data.
+Deciles are calculated on the basis of student addresses supplied to the Ministry of Education, and information obtained from the most recent Census data.

 Valid reasons for a review of a school's decile